Who we are

 All contributors receive one-on-one guidance in writing for the public over multiple drafts, culminating in publicly accessible (and widely publicized) articles and blog posts published online.

-Unless otherwise stated, the HELIX content is owned by its author and used with exclusive permission for a time-limited period.
+Unless otherwise stated, all HELIX content is owned by its author and used with exclusive permission for a time-limited period.
 If you'd like to syndicate or link to HELIX work, feel free to get in touch with our editor (we don't charge, we just track permissions).
 Photos are credited and used with permission or under creative commons.
 If you see an error or would like to submit a correction, please email the editor.